Academy of Nutrition and Dietetics: Finances

-For fiscal year 2019, the Academy of Nutrition and Dietetics and its related organizations reported net assets of $48.36 million.
+For fiscal year 2019, the Academy of Nutrition and Dietetics and its related organisations reported net assets of $48.36 million.
 For the same year, it earned revenues of $36,686,239, including $11.03 million of revenue from membership dues, $8.64 million from registration and examination fees, $5.52 million of revenue from programs and meetings, $5.29 million from publications and subscriptions, $2.29 million from education programs, and $1.1 million from its corporate sponsors.
-The organization incurred $38,562,550 of expenses during the same period.
+The organisation incurred $38,562,550 of expenses during the same period.

-During fiscal year 2015, the organization received $1.1 million in corporate sponsorships from companies like General Mills, Coca-Cola and PepsiCo via donations, joint initiatives, and programs.
+During fiscal year 2015, the organisation received $1.1 million in corporate sponsorship's from companies like General Mills, Coca-Cola and Pepsi Co via donations, joint initiatives, and programs.

 Positions and publications

 The Academy aims to influence public opinion and legislative discussion about health, food safety and nutrition through its numerous publications.
-Employees of the AND have been quoted in publications such as The New York Times, The Wall Street Journal, USA Today, Los Angeles Times, Men's Fitness, O Magazine, Consumer Reports, Forbes and Huffington Post.
-In 2010, the organization stated it received approximately 30 billion media impressions annually.
+Volunteers of the AND have been quoted in publications such as The New York Times, The Wall Street Journal, USA Today, Los Angeles Times, Men's Fitness, O Magazine, Consumer Reports, Forbes and Huffington Post.
+In 2010, the organisation stated it received approximately 30 billion media impressions annually.

 The AND holds a variety of positions on public health and diet, including: